adityakanthe10/Kirat-Cohort/WEEK3/Notes..md

   ## Week 3.4 Middleware Recap and Assignments

   - Express is a routing and middleware web framework that has minimal functionality of its own .
-An Express Application is essentially a series of middleare function calls .
+An Express Application is essentially a series of middleware function calls .

   - Middleware functions are functions that have access to the request object(req), the response object(res), and the next middleware function in the applications request-response cycle.
 The next middleware function is commonly denoted by a variable named next .